Asking, a performance created by Christopher W. White

 Purchase tickets through Eventbrite HERE

 Asking is a performance and public installation dedicated to the power of questions.
 Audiences are invited to contribute their own inquiries, if they so choose: to illuminate another person’s experience, to seek answers, to simply contemplate the unanswerable.
-Inspired in part by Quaker practices to reach difficult decisions and by seances practiced by spiritual mediums, both the performance and installation tempt audiences to quiet themselves and contemplate the unknown and unknowable.
+Inspired in part by Quaker practices to reach difficult decisions and by an impromptu seance in a decommissioned military gym, both the performance and installation tempt audiences to quiet themselves and contemplate the unknown and unknowable.

 Together, the performance and installation provoke audiences to consider the place our contemplative, vulnerable selves have within a larger society.
 What are the benefits and concomitant risks of sharing those aspects of ourselves publicly?
 What do we sacrifice by inhibiting them, as our high-speed society demands?